wtdunlap/QR-code-component/README.md

 ### Issues

-The largest display I have is 1920x1080 so I was unable to test for larger resolutions.
-As such, things are at my best approximation for where they should be.
-This is my second attempt at making this scale like it's supposed to
+This is my second attempt at making this scale like it's supposed to.
+This time I'm using TailwindCSS, Vite, React, and Node.js for this solution with much better results.

 ### Screenshots